khoborerkagoj/inc/steps/step9/README.md

 primitive `make-vector-init` which implements it with an initializer.
 At a later point, we can merge the two.

+We store the length as a fixnum.
+Note that when we are passed an index into the vector (as for `vector-ref` or `vector-set!`), the resulting value that the assembly code gets is 4 times actual index (i.e. for an index of 3, we get the value 12).
+Coincidentally, this is exactly the offset (in bytes) that we have to make from the base pointer, and we take advantage of the fact.

 ### Naive method for `4N+4` rounding
 *I came up with this initially, but then got a better idea.
 See next section*